Which pliers do you really need when starting out making your own jewellery?

 If you want to start making jewellery and have a limited budget, we'd recommend starting with the basics first or invest in our pack of pliers which includes 5 essentials in a handy zipped carry case.

-Kernowcraft's handy pack of jewellers pliers has all the pliers you need to start your jewellery making journey.
+Kernowcraft's handy pack of jewellery making pliers has all the pliers you need to start your jewellery making journey.

 The tapered nose helps get into awkward places and is ideal for using with crimps.

-Bent nose pliers are ideal for getting into and gripping in hard to reach places, they can also be used for opening and closing jump rings and shaping wire.
-The bent angle of tips mean to can see your work without the handles getting in the way of your line of sight.
+Bent nose pliers are ideal for getting into and gripping hard to reach places, they can also be used for opening and closing jump rings and shaping wire.
+The bent angle of tips means that you can see your work without the handles getting in the way of your line of sight.

-These bent nose pliers can be found only in our pack of 5 pliers and side cutters
+These bent nose pliers are available in our pack of 5 pliers and side cutters.
+Although not necessarily essential, we regularly reach for these as they always come in handy.

 They are particularly useful to straighten out kinks in wire too as well as strengthening it slightly when you run it through the jaws.